Matt Preston (footballer): Kidderminster Harriers (loan)

 In January 2022, Preston joined National League North side Kidderminster Harriers on a two-month loan deal.

 On 5 February 2022, he played in the Harriers' 4th round FA Cup tie against Premier League side West Ham United, where he was awarded the BBC Man of the Match award by pundit Dion Dublin.

 Preston's loan spell was cut short on 19 February 2022, after receiving a serious ankle injury from a tackle against Alfreton Town.
 The match itself ended up being abandoned due to the injury.

 Brackley Town (loan)

 On 21 March 2023, Preston joined National League North side Brackley Town to help with the promotion run.
 He helped Brackley Town all the way to the final before losing out to former side Kidderminster Harriers.

 Kidderminster Harriers

 Following his release from Solihull Moors, Preston began training with former side Kidderminster Harriers before penning a deal for the season ahead on 21 July 2023.
 He was released by Kidderminster at the end of his contract after the club's relegation from the National League.

 Hereford

 On 11 July 2024, Preston signed for Harriers' divisional and local rivals Hereford.
 He extended his stay at Hereford in June 2025 after signing a new deal for the 2025–26 season.
+He was released by the club at the end of the 2025–26 season.

+Halesowen Town

+On 19 June 2026, Preston signed for Southern League Premier Division Central club Halesowen Town, linking up with his former Kidderminster manager Russell Penn.